eMedicine Specialties > Orthopedic Surgery > Foot & Ankle

 Surgical options for chronic dislocation

-- Tissue transfer to reinforce the superior peroneal retinaculum: Transfers have been described using the Achilles tendon, as well as the plantaris and peroneus brevis tendons.
-They all basically involve taking a strip of free tissue (eg, plantaris) or a strip of tendon in continuity (eg, Achilles) and reconstructing a portion of the retinaculum to prevent subluxation.
+Transfers have been described using the Achilles tendon, as well as the plantaris and peroneus brevis tendons.
+They all basically involve taking a strip of free tissue (eg, plantaris) or a strip of tendon in continuity (eg, tendo Achillis) and reconstructing a portion of the retinaculum to prevent subluxation.
 These procedures are mentioned only for completeness and are not currently recommended.

-- Tendon rerouting: The tendons may be rerouted beneath the calcaneofibular ligament.
+The tendons may be rerouted beneath the calcaneofibular ligament.
 This procedure involves cutting the peroneal tendons with subsequent repair after rerouting.
+[49] Occcasionally, the calcaneofibular ligament may be sharply released from its fibular origin and transferred superficially to augment SPR repair.

-- Bone block procedures: Numerous bone block type procedures have been described.
+Numerous bone block procedures have been described.
 They involve sagittal osteotomy of the fibula, whether partially or in whole, with posterior displacement or rotation of the more lateral fragment to serve as a mechanical block to prevent anterior subluxation of the tendons.
 Bone displacement usually is secured with screws.

-- The patient is placed in a supine position with a bump under the ipsilateral hip.
+The patient is placed in a supine position with a bump under the ipsilateral hip.
 A thigh tourniquet is used.
 A 10-cm incision in line with the peroneal tendons is centered over the distal posterior border of the fibula.
-The superior peroneal retinaculum is incised, and the tendons are dislocated anteriorly and inspected.
+The SPR is incised, and the tendons are dislocated anteriorly and inspected.

-- A sharp osteotome is used to raise a bony flap from the posterolateral corner of the distal fibula of approximately 3 cm in length.
+A sharp osteotome is used to raise a bony flap from the posterolateral corner of the distal fibula that is approximately 3 cm long.
 Care is taken to keep the posteromedial border of the flap intact so that it may act as a hinge.
 A burr then is used to remove cancellous bone from beneath the flap in order to deepen the peroneal groove.
 The flap then is reduced and impacted with a bone tamp.
-A screw may be used for added stability. (see Image 1)
+A screw may be used for added stability.
+(See the image below.)

-- The superior peroneal retinaculum then is repaired, and the skin is closed in a routine fashion.
+The SPR then is repaired, and the skin is closed in a routine fashion.

 - ***